jonaslu/littleosbook-src/getting_to_c.md

 language for the OS.
 Assembly is very good for interacting with the CPU and enables maximum control over every aspect of the code.
 However, at least for the authors, C is a much more convenient language to use.
-Therefore, we would like to use C as much as possible and use assembly code only where it make sense.
+Therefore, we would like to use C as much as possible and use assembly code only where it makes sense.

 ## Setting Up a Stack
 One prerequisite for using C is a stack, since all non-trivial C programs use